 Print Magazine Ad Specs

 The magazine is distributed nationwide.
 Magazine ads are full-color and options include limited 1/3, 1/2, and 2/3 vertical ad pages, plus half-page horizontal, full-page and two-page spreads (double-trucks).
 Special placement is available across from specific departments.
-Specialty-advertising options are also available in the Top 100 issue.
+Specialty-advertising options are also available in the Outreach 100 issue.
 Please contact a National Media Consultant for more details.

 Accepted File Formats